 Senior and assisted living dining has generally been a daily concern for any senior and assisted living center.
-It was previously organized to form a basic system of cooking and serving large volume meals to meet the basic nutrition needs of the senior living centers.
+It was previously organized to form a basic system of cooking and serving large-volume meals to meet the basic nutrition needs of the senior living centers.
 Therefore, senior and assisted living dining just intended to provide a fixed menu served in a large, barn-like dining hall.

-Unlike the traditional options, which featured a large dining hall and fixed dining times and set menus, the new generation wants a better and diversified senior and assisted living dining experience during their lives in these centers.
+Unlike the traditional options, which featured a large dining hall and fixed dining times, and set menus, the new generation wants a better and diversified senior and assisted living dining experience during their lives in these centers.
 Therefore, we intend to provide 5 essential things to improve senior and assisted living dining to present more attractive life standards.

 America Gets Old

 As stated by Forbes, baby boomers are now gradually moving to these senior living centers, retirement homes, and assisted living centers.
 Therefore, there is a rising need for more senior and assisted living centers while the United States’ older population expands fast.
-Humanity has been able to re-shape and civilize the world since its emergence through intelligence, innovations, and struggle.
+Humanity has been able to reshape and civilize the world since its emergence through intelligence, innovations, and struggle.
 However, people could not develop a method or system to prevent aging.
 All men and women repeat the same cycle as billions of previous counterparts incurred.
 We come into this world as babies; we grow and age.

 However, medicine has provided us with new treatments, medication, and new dietary habits, while regulations regarding agriculture and production have increased the safety of food products.
-Hence, the average life expectancy has risen in many countries worldwide, like in the United States.
+Hence, the average life expectancy has risen in many countries worldwide, like the United States.
 While it was 69.7 in 1960, a typical American is expected to live about 79.4 years in 2015, according to the US Census Bureau.

 First, the incoming generation that’ll be accommodated in these assisted living centers is the baby boomers, who have experienced more active lifestyles in better conditions when compared to the former Silent Generation of the World War years.
 Hence, the standards and expectations for assisted living centers are also changed.
-The members of this baby boom demand different experiences in the assisted living centers.
-Movie theaters, tutoring centers, extensive libraries, and hobby workshops are now on demand by the new residents of these assisted living centers and better dining facilities and experience.
+The members of this baby boom demand different experiences in assisted living centers.
+Movie theaters, tutoring centers, extensive libraries, and hobby workshops are now in demand by the new residents of these assisted living centers as better dining facilities and experience.
 Thus, it’s better to know the profile of this new demand to offer attractive features, facilities, and options.